2020 Election Research: The Big Economic Shift

-This month we’re doing a 2020 Democrat candidate series which objectively cover the proposed policies of the 2020 Presidential candidates, along side President Trump.
-The 2020 election represents the potential for one of the largest shifts in government policy during our lifetimes.
-Alongside this shift, proposed policies and their (potential) implementation will create major uncertainty for the economy.
+This month we’re doing a 2020 Democrat candidate series which objectively cover the proposed economic policies of the 2020 Presidential candidates, along side President Trump.
+The 2020 election represents the potential for one of the largest shifts in government economic policy during our lifetimes.
+Alongside this shift, proposed policies and their (potential) implementation will create major uncertainty for the economy and business.
 As we have learned over the past three presidents, the executive office is extraordinarily powerful and doesn’t require Congressional approval to create significant policy changes.
-Investors and businesses should understand the implications of the policy proposals from each candidate: we’ve created this series to facilitate that understanding.
+Investors and businesses should understand the implications of the economic policy proposals from each candidate: we’ve created this series to facilitate that understanding.

 Having reviewed the leading Democratic candidates and President Trump’s positions, there are three major economic differences.